 I think that Bram Stoker’s original vision of Count Dracula was most closely represented in F.W.
 Murnau’s 1922 silent film Nosferatu with Max Schreck (below).

-In the Footsteps of Dracula: A Personal Journey and Travel Guide (2nd Edition) is available from the following sources:
+A new updated and expanded 3rd edition of In the Footsteps of Dracula: A Personal Journey and Travel Guide is available from:

-In the Footsteps of Dracula is also on Facebook at:
+You can follow In the Footsteps of Dracula on Facebook at:

 About the Author

 Steven Unger was one of a handful of white students at a black college, Tuskegee Institute in Alabama, and a member of the Bear Tribe, a California commune that tried sharecropping, goat herding, and living in teepees—and failed spectacularly at everything.
 These adventures and many more are described in his novel Dancing in the Streets (http://www.amazon.com/Dancing-Streets-Steven-P-Unger/dp/1937536114/ref=ntt_at_ep_dpt_3).